GMAT vs SAT: A Complete Comparison

 GMAT Math vs. SAT Math

 The math involved in GMAT Problem Solving and Data Sufficiency questions isn’t complex.
 However, the thinking necessary for answering the questions is advanced.
-So, GMAT math questions are challenging even for test-takers who are strong in high school math.
+So, GMAT math questions are challenging even for test-takers who are strong in math.
 Thus, they are harder than SAT math questions.

 Data Interpretation on Both Tests